boardfish/bank/readme.md

 I'd like it to recognise regular merchants and assume the transaction category, like Monzo does, but that would require extending their method of choosing tags in a major way for it to be intelligent at all.
 From then, it'd be hard to automate it any further.

+## Usage

 Define the following variables in config.py:

-- santander_statement: the location of the file containing your Santander statement, exported as a Midata CSV.
+- santander_statement: the location of the file containing your Santander statement, exported as an XLS file.
+Save this in the newer XLSX format and use that instead.
 Currently no API is exposed, meaning fetching the CSV needs to be done manually.
 - monzo_token: your access token for Monzo.
 You'll need to fetch this every time from https://developers.monzo.com.
 - outgoings_categories: a list of names of categories in which you spend your money, such as food, transport, etc.
 - income_categories: a list of names of categories in which you receive money, such as wages, student loan, etc.